AbsaOSS/pramen/README.md

   While this is useful, we would recommend avoiding it for passing parameters to transformers.
 Prefer `options` (below) when possible.
-- `metastore: MetastoreReader` - this is the object you should get data from.
+- `metastore: MetastoreReader` - this is the object you should use to access data.
 While you can still use `spark.read(...)`, the use of the metastore is strongly preferred in order to make transformers re-playable.
   - `getTable()` - returns a `DataFrame` for the specified table and information date range.
 By default fetched data for the current information date.